PanchananNath/Brain_Tumor_Detection_Using_DL_Models/README.md

 # 🧠 5 Custom DL Models for Brain Tumor Classification using PyTorch

 This repository contains an **end-to-end deep learning pipeline** for **brain tumor classification** implemented in **PyTorch**.
 Developed by **Er.
-Panchanan Nath**, the project focuses on training **custom CNN-based models** (without using pretrained weights) for classifying brain tumor MRI images into 4 categories:
+Panchanan Nath**, the project focuses on training **custom deep learning models** for classifying brain tumor MRI images into 4 categories:

 - **Glioma**
 - **Meningioma**